bhu1deo/Data-Analytics-Projects/Excel Pivot Table Case Studies/ReadMe.md

+The files outline some of my Experience working with Pivot Tables/Power Pivot and Power Query.
-﻿Excel Pivot Tables Important Topics/Points:
+Excel Pivot Tables Important Topics/Points:

 - Filters, Columns, Rows and Values
 - Pivot Table Analyze -> Add a new Calculated Field